Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

-Step 1: As part of the application process, prospective students usually determine the place(s) where they will attend the two modules that are taught on location.
+Step 1: As part of the application process, prospective students usually determine the place(s) where they will attend the two modules that are taught on-site.
 If you are unsure where you would like to go, then your next step is to choose the site for the modules taught on location.

 Step 2: If you have already been accepted (congratulations!), and you know where you'll attend your next module, then you can register for each class module.

 What is a module?

 MHTP’s curriculum consists of five modules, each having one or more classes.
 All five modules total 80 hours of didactic and experiential classroom group learning:

 All modules are face-to-face, which is one of MHTP’s great strengths and an aspect that students love.
 This live experience supports personalized instruction and musical critiques, building camaraderie among students and faculty, and sharing of experiences and music.

 If you already know which module you are taking, and which location, you can register now.